-Name of Student New School: Last School of Participation: Student's current address: City State Zip Code ELIGIBILITY CERTIFICATION new school.
-We, the undersigned, ce student is not changing schools for a student to be declared ineligible and could r penalties.
-Previous address whom the student is currer lmission policies of the loc y false or incorrect inform atly residing at the al school district.
-This ation could cause the in addition to other PARENT SIGNATURE D DATE NEW SCHOOL CERTIFICATI ondirectly to the student or parents Name of New School Signature of new school ol super rindendent or designated administrator Date LAST SCHOOL OF PARTICIPATION CERTIFICATION AND RELEASE: Section III must be completed for any new student in grades 9-12 who has ever participated in baseball, basketball, cross country, football, golf, soccer, softball, swimming and diving, team tennis, tennis, track and field, volleyball or wrestling in grades 8-12 at another school in the United States or Mexico before they are eligible to participate at the varsity level at the new school.
+Name of Student New School: New School: Last School of Participation: Student's current address: City State Zip Code ELIGIBILITY CERTIFICATION new school.
+We, the undersigned, ce whom the student is currer lmission policies of the loc y false or incorrect inform icipated at the new school, student is currently residing at the blicies of the local school district.
+This incorrect information could cause the PARENT SIGNATURE D DATE NEW SCHOOL CERTIFICATION: We certify that to our knowledge no one from our community has offered any inducement, directly or indirectly to the student or parents to move into our district.
+To the best of our knowledge this student is not changing schools for athletic purposes.
+Name of New School Signature of new school ol super rindendent or designated administrator Date LAST SCHOOL OF PARTICIPATION CERTIFICATION AND RELEASE: Section III must be completed for any new student in grades 9-12 who has ever participated in baseball, basketball, cross country, football, golf, soccer, softball, swimming and diving, team tennis, tennis, track and field, volleyball or wrestling in grades 8-12 at another school in the United States or Mexico before they are eligible to participate at the varsity level at the new school.
 Please check the appropriate responses below.
 If any of questions 1-5 are marked 'Yes', a full meeting of the District Executive Committee (DEC) would be required only if requested by a member of the committee in the new district.
 If question 6 is marked 'Yes', a full hearing of the DEC is required in the new district.
 Yes No 1.
 Was there any conflict or dissatisfaction between the student, his/her parents, and the athletic/academic supervisors at the school?
 2. Was this student recruited to attend another school or was any undue influence exerted upon this student or family to change schools?
 3. Did this student quit an athletic activity or program while enrolled in your school?
 If yes, attach explanation to DEC.
 4. Was this student ever suspended or removed from your school athletic program?
 If yes, attach explanation to DEC.
 5. Would the student be prohibited from participation in athletics had they not changed schools?
 If yes, attach explanation to DEC.
 6. Based on your knowledge of the student and their circumstances, is this student changing schools for athletic purposes?
 If yes, attach explanation to DEC.
-Print Name of Former superintendent or des Print Name of Former p Signature of Former superintendent or desi (two signatures required) gnated administrator A ND Signature of Former p orincipal or coach Date Signed Last School of Participation: Ci ty State EXECUTIVE COMMITTEE Check the appropriate box: If a full hearing of the DEC is participation until the DEC hears testimo not change schools for athletic purposes. rule, if applicable.
-DATE OF HEARING School (School of District Executive Committee Check Signature of District Executive Committee Check The District Chairman makes two copies of the League, Box 8028, University Station, Austin, Varsity Sub-varsity or required based on the inform only from the previous school, This process is required to be conference Conference Chairman Chairman Chairman Chairman Chairman Completed form.
-Send one copy only (nation , the stree comp applying for a Waiv in section III above, the udent/parent and the ne eleted prior to the studer District No. Co student's current school ar ver) e student is ineligible for ew school and determines nt applying for a waiver Contact Email Address s that the student did of the parent residence
+Print Name of Former superintendent or des Print Name of Former p Signature of Former superintendent or desi (two signatures required) gnated administrator A ND Signature of Former p orincipal or coach Date Signed Last School of Participation: Ci ty State EXECUTIVE COMMITTEE APPROVAL: We certify the above named student is approved.
+Check the appropriate box: